-The budget for the General Fund developed for 2015-16 was based on anticipated revenues and expenditures and expected full-time enrollment (FTE) for the school year.
-The final General Fund budget was approved in May 2016 and not amended the remainder of the year.
+The budget for the General Fund developed for 2016-17 was based on anticipated revenues and expenditures and expected full-time enrollment (FTE) for the school year.
+The final General Fund budget was approved in May 2017 and not amended the remainder of the year.

-Overall, the School was over-budget for revenues and under-budget for expenses.
-State revenue was higher than projected due to changes in full-time enrollment (FTE) calculations in June 2016.
+Overall, the School was over-budget for revenues and over-budget for expenses.
+State revenue was higher than projected due to changes in full-time enrollment (FTE) and FEFP revenue worksheet calculations between July 2016 and June 2017.
 The School also received unanticipated revenue from local sources.
+Expenses were higher than projected due to payments made toward facilities and other start-up costs in June for the 2017-18 school year.
 Refer to the Budgetary Comparison Schedule for additional information regarding the General Fund budget.